liamkee/kampar_housing_dashboard/README.txt

-Due to the migration from Plotly to JS visualisation methods.
+This is a Flask Web App, to run this app, use this command in your terminal: python main.py Due to the migration from Plotly to JS visualisation methods.
 The final product of the dashbaord, is not using these files:
 1. barmap.py